Continental Innovates with Rancher and Kubernetes

 There are two other types of Docker volumes that we haven’t discussed yet: bind mounts and tempfs mounts.

-This is very handy when presenting configuration information, such as directories from within /etc. It is also useful for when you have information that you wish for a container to use, such as existing data sets or static website files for example.
+This is very handy when presenting configuration information, such as directories from within /etc. It is also useful when you have information that you want a container to use, such as existing data sets or static website files.

 The job of the tempfs mount is to provide a writable location that specifically does not persist information after the lifetime of the container.
 You may be thinking, “why would that be necessary?”